 Theses & Dissertation

-Creating Permanent URLs
+Creating Persistent URLs

 Often the best way to avoid copyright problems is to provide a link to the resource, rather than providing a copy of the resource itself.
 If possible, follow this guide for creating persistent URLs.
+Use the proxy "https://ezproxy.gl.iit.edu/login?url=" before a permalink on the website of a resource provided by Galvin if there is no persistent URL tool available.

 Publicly Available Images